 Islay has seen a boom in tourism in recent years, thanks in large part to its great distilleries.
 Many peat pilgrims, predominantly from Europe, arrive in the summer with campers and tents, but if sleeping under the stars isn’t your thing, there’s a range of longstanding spots that’ll provide a taste of how the island has always been.

 An increasing number of B&Bs have popped up in response to the influx of visitors, and the hotels are busier than ever.
 So whether you’re on a budget or ready to splurge, you can find somewhere to rest your head that’ll suit your style.
 These are five great places to stay in Islay.

 This family-run hotel smack in the middle of the island’s main village has been recently renovated, so despite the plain exterior, expect to find sleek yet snug rooms with new beds and doors made from Islay wood.
 Of particular note are the bathroom fixtures: The sinks in the rooms are either made from stones from the island’s beaches or teak wood.
 And heated floors and tropical rain showers are just a few of the extras.

-Power move: Keep your Sunday night free.
-Sundays are community nights, when the hotel hosts a Sunday roast in the wintertime and barbecue nights in the summertime.
+Power move: Keep your Sunday nights free.
+Sundays are community nights, and the hotel hosts roasts in the winter and barbecues in the summer.

 Power move: You can hear the ocean waves nearly anywhere you stay on Islay, but Seaview Cottage is unique for the enclosed garden surrounding the building.
 The living room is a cozy enough space for a dram, but this is one of the few spots where you can sit outside and enjoy the soundtrack—and smells—of a working distillery.